To Schedule an Appointment to Visit this Exhibition at our Upper East Side Gallery, please Click HERE.

-Often flat, graphic, and vibrant, Berges' works depict images of the female figure against backdrops of circles, grids, and stripes of color which evoke notions of mass reproduction.
-However, these works are often executed by using fiber pen, foil, and other media collaged together, and often bear traces of the artist's hand.
-By turning to representative and figurative art, Berges created a new iconography that commented on the visual culture of 1960s and 70s Germany, and thus became a pioneering figure in the German Pop Art movement.
-His paintings and works on paper captured new attitudes that were sweeping Germany during the time, and reacted against the prevailing currents of American Abstract Expressionism and the German Informel.
+Often flat, graphic, and vibrant, Berges' works depict images of the female figure against backdrops of circles, grids, and stripes of color, which evoke commercial magazines.
+Extreme close-ups and fragmentation of the body utilize the techniques of television production.
+However, these sharp lines and exacting cut colored vinyl planes bare traces of the artist's hand.
+By turning to representative and figurative art, Berges commented on the visual culture of 1960s and 70s Germany, and thus became a pioneering, but under-recognized, figure in the German Pop Art movement.
+This exhibition illustrates a translation of the female nude from art historical trope to modern object of desire, and ultimately to liberated sexual being.

 This policy applies to all Personal Data processed online by Helwaser Gallery through its website, social media platforms, email, and newsletter subscription service.

 “Personal Data” means any information relating to an identified or identifiable natural person, where an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person; and

 “process”, “processed” and “processing” means any operation, or set of operations, which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 What information do we collect?

 You may give us information about you by filling in forms when using our services, signing up to our newsletter or contacting us with enquiries.
 Such information can include: